goramartin/master-thesis/docs/solution-ideas/solution-ideas.md

     - base information
       - label
       - aliases
-      - subclasses
+      - subclass info
-      - most popular properties
+      - most popular properties (probably cannot fit all of them)
     - additional information
       - description
+        - this is tricky since it does sway the search results a little
       - has parts/part of
       - category
+        - the cathogery usually contains the name of the class, which might not be the best thing here
       - has characteristics
       - different from
+        - difficult to provide context based solely on names of the entity here
       - has cause
       - studied in
   - use term boosting on exact match and analyzers for languages
-  - use wikidata api to search entities for better priority
+  - use wikidata api to search entities for better priority?

 - Can be used as a first phase of retrieval, e.g. the first 1000 results
   - then combined with dense retrieval or rag